 By default, MVC applications rely heavily on conventions.
 For example, when resolving view templates, the system will look for a view template file in a folder with a specific path and name.

-When creating an Optimizely MVC project using the Visual Studio extensions, you automatically get a folder structure to help you organize your code:
+A typical Optimizely MVC project often uses the following folder structure to help you organize your code:

-- /App_Data with the content database, and the default log file.
+- /App_Data with the content database (in case you choose to attach to an mdf file), and the default log file.

 - /Business for business logic and helper libraries added during development.